The Sanskaar Valley School

 The Sanskaar Valley School is a private, K–12 co-educational day-boarding and residential school in Bhopal, Madhya Pradesh, India.
 It runs under the aegis of the Sharda Devi Charitable Trust and Dainik Bhaskar Group.

+Set in Kerwa Dam, this expansive school campus spans more than 37 acres of land.
+The school is organized into four distinct blocks, each catering to specific grade ranges.
+The school was inaugurated by Smt.
+Sonia Gandhi on July 3, 2006 in the presence of Shri Ratan Tata and the academic session began on July 5, 2006.